Last Updated: 20/01/2026

 There are many different types of leads to choose from including retractable, double and hands free.

-- Hands Free Lead Hands free leads are a must for active people and dogs who love to go running together.
+Hands free leads and bungee leads are a must for active people and dogs who love to go running together.
 These leads feature a section that is fastened around your waist, and shock absorbing webbing woven into the lead to reduce strain on both you and your dog.

 The key to having a safe and comfortable walk with your dog is making sure you are well prepared for any eventuality.